Poor Papa: History

-In the early summer of 1927, Disney finished the cartoon Poor Papa.
-However, Universal was not very satisfied.
+In the early summer of 1927, Disney finished the cartoon Poor Papa, but Universal was not very satisfied.
 They had expected a more Charlie Chaplin-like character and thought Oswald was too elderly and too fat.
 Disney agreed to make some changes and the cartoon was not released in theatres at the time.
-So Disney made a second Oswald cartoon known as Trolley Troubles, which was well received and released instead.
+Disney made a second Oswald cartoon known as Trolley Troubles, which was well received and released instead.

 As for Poor Papa, it too eventually released in theatres, although Universal held it back until 1928.
 In total, nine Oswald cartoons were released in 1927.

 Some elements of Poor Papa were later reused in the Mickey Mouse short Mickey's Nightmare.

 Preservation status

-After its release, Poor Papa was believed to be lost for many years, until around in the 2000s, where 3 incomplete surviving copies were found in the United Kingdom.
+After its release, Poor Papa was believed to be lost for many years, until around in the 2000s, where three incomplete surviving copies were found in the United Kingdom.
 All three copies were sold to private collectors.

 In 2007, Disney attempted to purchase one of the three copies during production of The Adventures of Oswald the Lucky Rabbit DVD, but failed.
 Later, in 2015, Disney found a complete copy of the cartoon in a private collection.
-It was then restored, and Poor Papa was finally released as a bonus feature in the "Signature Edition" Blu-Ray of Pinocchio.
+It was then restored and Poor Papa was finally released as a bonus feature in the Blu-Ray "Signature Edition" of Pinocchio.